How to Design Furniture

 Here’s a quick video of Carl Johnson one of the instructors at the School of Woodwork demo’ing a bent lamination glue up (in double time!)

-Another important part of the process is documenting my discoveries.
-I capture all of this information on my full-sized drawing.
-I make detailed notes that include order of operations, things I wish I would have done differently, dimensions of blanks, tool setup information and any other random notes that would help me if I were to build the object again.
-I also take numerous process shots of the build.
-I will photograph my jigs, the jig on a tool, the part in the jig, etc., then make notes to myself about whatever was important in that particular photo.
+Another important part of the process is documenting my discoveries, capturing all of this information on my full-sized drawing.
+I make detailed notes that include order of operations, things I wish I would have done differently, dimensions of blanks, tool setup information.
+Any other random notes that would help me if I were to build the object again.
+Also, I take numerous process shots of the build.
+Photograph my jigs, the jig on a tool, the part in the jig, etc., then make notes to myself about whatever was important in that particular photo.

 How to Design Furniture: Building the Object